ianmaclarty/amulet/doc/scene_nodes.md

 ### node:remove(tagname) {.func-def}

-Searches for a node with tag `tagname` in the descendents of `node` and removes the first one it finds.
+Searches for a node with tag `tagname` in the descendants of `node` and removes the first one it finds.
 Then returns `node`.